Woodhorn Railway: History of the railway

 In 1991, the Woodhorn Museum and Northumberland Archives (Wansbeck Council) was given an ex-mining locomotive and three man-riding cars by the NCB, following the closure of Vane Tempest colliery in County Durham.
-It was decided rather than allow these vehicles to become a static exhibition, it would better serve the heritage of the community if they were made operational and allowed to develop their potential as a visitor attraction.
-Because of this, a volunteer group was formed to manage and build a railway on which the vehicles could operate.

-The line was built, being completed in 1994 and ran from the site of the present Museum, along the side of the QE2 lake, terminating at the platform known as Lakeside Halt.
-The railway was not operational in June 2021.
+The line was built, completed in 1994, and ran from the site of the present Museum, along the side of the Queen Elizabeth II Country Park, terminating at the platform known as Lakeside Halt.
+For twenty years a visitor attraction was run by volunteers.
+In that time two additional engines were acquired: an engine involved in the construction of the Channel Tunnel, and another that was a mining shunter train.
+However in 2018 operations were shuttered due to a lack of volunteers.
 A notice at the Lakeside terminus says that operations are suspended due to the track and running stock needing repairs.
-The track looks very solid but is overgrown by weeds and very rusty.
+In 2024, restoration of the line began after 1540 sleepers were purchased.

 Locomotives

 Black Diamond (Hunslet)

-One of two current locomotives, the Hunslet is the line's longest serving machine.
+One of Three locomotives, the Hunslet is the line's longest serving machine.
 Delivered to Woodhorn in 1991, primarily as a static exhibit following the closure of Vane Tempest Colliery but is now the lead locomotive of the fleet.
-It has been renamed as the Black Diamond, out of respect for the industry in which he formerly worked because the name "Hunslet" is picked out on the radiator grill.
+It has been renamed as the Black Diamond (nickname for coal), out of respect for the industry in which it formerly worked, the name "Hunslet" is picked out on the radiator grill.
 It is painted in original livery of green and black.
 The locomotive was built by the Hunslet Engine Company in Leeds in 1975, weighing 9.5 tons, powered by a four-cylinder water-cooled diesel engine.